This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Another little tip is to leave an extra pump at the office for one less thing to think about on those busy and early mornings.

-For a portable, compact and quiet pump, yet still powerful, the BabyBuddha breast pump is the way to go.
+For a portable, compact and quiet pump, yet still powerful, the Genie Plus by Pumpables is a great way to go.
+Plus, using the link provided, you will see a 10% discount on your total purchase.

 Another great resource I should mention before we go any further, is how to get a free breast pump through insurance.

-The process is super easy and it could save you thousands – literally!
+The process is super easy and it could save you mucho dinero – literally!

 I had a brand new hospital grade breast pump sent to my door and all of the breast milk storage bags I could house (mentioned in the next tip) all for free!